Welcome

 distillated/Flickr

 Westminster might not evoke much national pride these days.
 But this retro cafe pitstop on Regency Street might restore your faith.
 It’s been going since 1946, and you can tell from the pretty much unchanged interiors.
-The food, too, is resolutely traditional, and it’s one of the best spots for a good fry-up in Central London.
+The food, too, is resolutely traditional, and it’s one of the best spots for a classic fry-up in Central London.
 Just expect to enjoy that other great tradition first: queuing.

 Best for: Nostalgic nosh that won’t break the bank.